Ceramic Dictionary

 b) A metal bar being used to straighten the tiles in the crank.

-ca: BARRES (3) Suport per rajoles
+ca: BARRES (3) Suport per rajoles quan es decoren a mà.

-es: BARRAS (3) Soporte para azulejos
+es: BARRAS (3) Soporte para azulejos cuando se decoran a mano.

-Bar tile support is a bar of wood, about 2cm wide that is firmly attached along the bottom of the tile stand and supports all the tiles being decorated.
+Bar tile support is a bar of wood about 2cm wide that is firmly attached along the bottom of the tile stand and supports all the tiles being decorated.

 a) Bar – Tile support